AUC Clinical Sites

 What Does It Mean For A Rotation To Be “Greenbook”?

-It means that the rotation is approved by the Accreditation Council for Graduate Medical Education (ACGME), and is done at a teaching hospital that also has a residency program in the particular field you want to do the rotation in.
+It means that the rotation is at a teaching hospital that has an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency or fellowship program in the specialty you want to do the rotation in.

 Are All of AUC’s Clinical Sites Greenbook?

-All of AUC’s clinical core rotations are greenbook except Pediatrics at Kern (in California), which fall under the umbrella of Family Medicine, and Psychiatry at Metropolitan State Hospital (also in California), which only covers adolescent psychiatry.
-These two rotations at these two locations satisfy the requirements for California and almost all the other states for licensure, but may cause issues in Texas.
+All of AUC’s clinical core rotations are greenbook except Pediatrics at Kern (in California), which is bluebook because it falls under the umbrella of Family Medicine at this site.
+This rotations satisfies the requirements for California and almost all the other states for licensure, but may cause issues in Texas.
 If you decide to go this route, you can still get a residency in Texas, but your licensing in Texas would be delayed until after you are board certified.
-To ensure you’ll have no issue with licensing in Texas, I personally would just do these two rotations at another one of AUC’s many affiliated teaching hospitals.
+To ensure you’ll have no issue with licensing in Texas, I personally would just do pediatrics at another one of AUC’s many affiliated teaching hospitals.

 I Don’t See Pediatrics or Psych rotations at Providence Hospital Being Listed on the ACGME Site.
 Is It Really Greenbook?

 The Pediatrics rotation at Providence is actually done via Providence’s sister hospital of St. John’s Hospital, which is listed on ACGME, and therefore is greenbook.
 The Psych rotation at Providence is administered via University of Michigan, which is also listed separately on the ACGME site, and is therefore also Greenbook.
 There’s a couple more examples of these types of listings.
-Yes, the way the approved clinical rotations are listed on the site can be a little confusing sometimes, but you can be sure that all of AUC’s clinical rotation sites (except Peds at Kern and Psych at Metropolitan) are greenbook.
+Yes, the way the approved clinical rotations are listed on the site can be a little confusing sometimes, but you can be sure that all of AUC’s clinical rotation sites (except Peds at Kern) are greenbook.

 Is There Only One Hospital We Rotate at Each Clinical Rotation Site?